Zywave/booster/src/_areas/design-system/components/progress-bars.md

 ## Types

 Progress bars come in two types: indeterminate and determinate.
-Knowing the difference between them is essential for selecting the right one in different situations.
+The technical possibilities of the situation where it is being implemented will determine which type of Progress bar should be used.

 #### Indeterminate